 A bigger pond called Basiv Kut was made on the river.

 A network of pharmacy counters was creatively implementing a decision of anti-monopoly commission.
 They were ordered to remove the comparative and misleading words «low» or «wholesale» from signboards, which they obliged to, but made a smooth transition by literally removing letters one by one, day by day, until rebranding into the abbreviation of the previous title.
 Nice moves from both the network and the anti-monopolists: prices were neither low nor wholesale, and the good humor is a good thing.
-It was not only in Rivne but in all Ukraine — it was just me who noticed that only here.
+It was not only in Rivne, but in all Ukraine — it was just me who noticed that only here.

 My pseudo-random route passed through this arch.

 Soon, I found myself staring at a wall, which was pretty entertaining, actually.
+Look at that brick wall, curving as a slice of pie being picked up with a kitchen spatula.

 Well, our life demonstrates that Taras Shevchenko had this sad face for a reason...